How to Lay Self-Adhesive Vinyl Floor Tiles

 To lay self-adhesive vinyl floor tiles you will need a powdered chalk snap line, a sharp utility knife, a metal straightedge and square, a tape measure, a sharpened pencil, a kitchen rolling pin or a vinyl tile roller, and knee pads for comfort.
 You will also require enough self-adhesive vinyl floor tiles to complete the job, plus several extras to store in case any of the tiles are ever damaged and require replacement.

-A number of flooring specialists and interior designers still recommend choosing vinyl tiles with small patterns for a small room, and larger patterns for a large room, but this is a design misconception.
+Several flooring specialists and interior designers still recommend choosing vinyl tiles with small patterns for a small room, and larger patterns for a large room, but this is a design misconception.
 It is not necessary to choose tile patterns according to the size of the room.
-If you like the look of large stone patterns in a small bathroom, by all means choose that style.
+If you like the look of large stone patterns in a small bathroom, by all means, choose that style.
 If you prefer the look of small square tiles on larger self-adhesive vinyl squares, select that pattern.
 Let your preference be your guide, and choose the tile pattern you prefer no matter the size.

 Begin by removing old flooring, molding, or baseboards that could get in the way of removing and installing flooring, and take out any removable fixtures such as a bathroom toilet.
 Sweep the floor thoroughly to get rid of any dirt and debris that would keep the self-adhesive floor tiles from sticking.